 Be accountable to God in prayer.
 Acknowledge your weakness to God in prayer and ask for His strength.
 Admitting a problem is the first step in solving it.

 Be accountable to a church leader.
 As embarrassing and personal as it may seem, you should talk with a church leader about this problem.
 You will not be the first person who has talked with the leader about masturbation.
 Accountability to a church leader is not only an important step in the repentance process, but his love and support on such a personal matter can be healing.
-He can give you ideas and a perspective that can be helpful as you overcome your habits.
+He can provide ideas and a perspective that can be helpful as you overcome your habits.

 Be accountable to a trusted friend.
 You may wish to define an accountability agreement with a close friend or member of your support group.
 Agree to talk with him about your temptations (avoiding specific details) and how you plan to stop the cycle next time.
 His perspective and support can be encouraging.
-A friend of mine committed to his wife that he would tell her each time he masturbated.
-Needless to say, this was a major deterrent for him.

-Homosexual Behavior
+Sexual Behavior

 This paradox of having intimate actions with someone you don’t even know is a false substitute for true, fulfilling relationships.
 This counterfeit intimacy is one-dimensional, substituting physical and romantic intimacy for the true intimacy you could have in a relationship with a spouse that includes deep emotional ties, acceptance, commitment, and love.
 In fact, the substitute intimacy decreases the possibility of true intimacy because it introduces guilt, plays on your feelings of inferiority, and creates anxiety.